 Background

 I earned a BSc in Mathematics and Applied Mathematics from Huazhong University of Science and Technology in 2020.
 I then obtained MSc degrees in Financial Math and Statistics from King’s College London and the University of Warwick.
-During my Financial Math degree, I specialized in machine learning for solving PDEs and focused on Deep Pricing of American options in the CEV model.
+During my Financial Math degree, I specialised in machine learning for solving PDEs and focused on Deep Pricing of American options in the CEV model.
 In my Statistics degree, I developed a strong interest in Bayesian Statistics and MCMC methods, which deepened my desire for further research.
+I joined STOR-i in 2023, and after completing one year of the MRes program, I have been conducting PhD research on Exchangeable Particle Gibbs methods for reaction networks under the supervision of Prof. Chris Sherlock and Dr. Lloyd Chapman.

 I appreciate the focus on teamwork and problem-solving within STOR-i.
 Moreover, I eagerly anticipate the opportunity to collaborate with industry, allowing me to witness how theoretical concepts and methodologies are applied in practical contexts.
 Additionally, the prospect of delving into diverse topics during the MRes year, enabling me to pinpoint my specific research interests, excites me.
-I am eagerly anticipating the day when I can embark on my independent research journey.
+Furthermore, my year of PhD experience has given me a clearer understanding of what good research involves and has strengthened my enthusiasm for pursuing it.
+I now eagerly anticipate the moment when I can embark on my own independent research journey.

 Experience

 My passion for Statistics and Financial Mathematics initiated from my studying experience in Financial Mathematics at King’s College London.
-The knowledge that I gained during the Risk Neutral Valuation module made me realize that one of the most important and basic models in pricing of options, the Black-Scholes-Merton model, is based on the assumptions of ideal conditions of the market.
+The knowledge that I gained during the Risk Neutral Valuation module made me realize that one of the most important and basic models in pricing of options, the Black-Scholes-Merton model, is based on the assumptions of ideal market conditions.
 However, the real financial market may not satisfy these assumptions, so I am interested in option pricing outside of the Black-Scholes-Merton model.
-Besides, my experience at the Econophysics module inspired my interest in applying statistical method in
+Besides, my experience at the Econophysics module inspired my interest in applying statistical methods in

 finance.
-Precisely, by looking at historical data, it can be found that the probability distribution of equity prices and their tails showing that they are not Gaussian but power law, which contradicts the assumption of perfect market in many financial models.
+Precisely, by looking at historical data, it can be found that the probability distribution of equity prices and their tails show that they are not Gaussian but power law, which contradicts the assumption of a perfect market in many financial models.

 During the final project at King’s College London, I built a deep neural network to approximate the pricing function mapping from the parameters like stock prices, strike prices and time to maturity to the prices of American put options computed by the Finite Difference Method and did model calibration using this neural network.
 Then I learned that machine learning can be used to enable the rapid computations of option prices, which is further essential to model calibration and the computation of risk of option portfolios.
 In conclusion, my current research interests mainly involve the application of machine learning and other statistical methods in finance.